TEL: 021 855 0395

 - Camping on the banks of the Kwando river in the bush for nature lovers.
 Close to Bwabwata.

-LIANSHULU LODGE - Luxury accommodation in the Mudumu National Park.
+- Luxury accommodation with excellent meals and wonderful game watching in the Mudumu National Park.

-NGEPI CAMP - A family destination on the banks of the Kavango or Okavango River in the Caprivi, Namibia.
+- A family destination with chalets or camping on the banks of the Kavango or Okavango River in the Caprivi, Namibia.

-MAHANGU SAFARI LODGE - Comfortably styled and thatched - a revamped lodge in the Caprivi Region of Namibia right next to the Mahango National Park.
+- Comfortably styled and thatched lodge in the Caprivi Region of Namibia right next to the Mahango Park.

-Temba Travel provides excellent accommodation in the region.
-Compared to similar accommodation in the Okavango Delta, prices in this area are much lower while you can enjoy an even better safari experience and game viewing.
-The luxurious Kwando Camp, just outside the Mudumu National Park, offers beautiful views across the Kwando River and the accommodation comprises island tents, tree houses or campsites.
-The Namushasha Lodge is a luxury bush lodge overlooking a tranquil hippo pool.
+Temba Travel can assist you in finding accommodation in the region.
+In comparison to similar accommodation in the Okavango Delta prices are a lot cheaper and you will find it to be an excellent safari and game viewing experience.
+The lovely Kwando Camp, just outside the Mudumu National Park, offers beautiful views across the Kwando River.
+You can choose between island tents, tree houses or campsites.
+The Namushasha Lodge is a luxury bush lodge overlooking the tranquil hippo pool.
 You are housed in air-conditioned en-suite bungalows and there are many opportunities for game viewing and birding.